Trojans keep fighting in loss to Andalusia - The Troy Messenger

 “A lot of odds were against us, but ultimately I was happy the way we fought,” said CHHS Head Coach Quinn Hambrite.
 “Fighting is half the battle.
 Execution is the other battle.
 As I said before, when we learn to play four quarters – and I feel we did this game – then we have to execute with high intensity and do our job.
 I’m happy the way they fought.
 We scored a touchdown with two minutes left and down by 30, so I’m happy the way our guys are, and how they fought today.
 We are a sophomore-led team.
 We had a lot of sophomores starting, and a few juniors and a few seniors, but I am excited to see the future.
 But right now, we have to put the pieces together right now so the future will be bright for us later on.”

-CHHS was the first to get on the scoreboard when on the second play of the game, sophomore quarterback Parker Adams threw to senior wide receiver Cody Youngblood down the left sideline, Youngblood outleaped the defender for the catch, shook off the tackler and sprinted 70 yards for a touchdown.
+CHHS was the first to get on the scoreboard when on the second play of the game, sophomore quarterback Parker Adams threw to senior wide receiver Cody Youngblood down the left sideline, Youngblood outleaped the defender for the catch, shook off the tacker and sprinted 70 yards for a touchdown.
 The extra point was no good and it was 6-0 CHHS with 11:14 remaining in the first quarter.

+Adams ended the night with over 380 yards passing, two touchdowns and two 2-point conversions.

 Andalusia went ahead 8-6 on their first possession when senior running back Michael Hourel scampered in from 3 yards out, and quarterback Ayden Amis passed to Zavier Hamilton for a 2-point conversion.